fenago/datascience-machine-learning/labs/lab_3.md

 ### Normal or Gaussian distribution

-Now we've seen normal, also known as Gaussian, distribution functions already in this book.
+Now we've seen normal, also known as Gaussian, distribution functions already in this course.
 You can actually visualize those in Python.
 There is a function called pdf (probability density function) in the scipy.stats.norm package function.

 So, let's look at the following example: